marcoancona/angular2-typescript-express-seed/README.md

-# Angular2 Beta with Gulp, Bower, Lint, Typescript, and Express
+# Angular2 Beta with Gulp, Bower, Lint, Typescript, Jade, Stylus and Express

 ## Quick start
 Make sure `npm` is installed on your machine.